Four takeaways from Gophers men's basketball vs. St. Francis Brooklyn

 Gophers coach Ben Johnson rarely used his bench last season on a team led by seniors, but he's got the opposite approach through two games this year.

 Johnson's had no choice but to go deeper into his rotation early to get younger players more experience.
-The bench responded with 32 points in Friday's 72-54 win against St. Francis Brooklyn at Williams Arena.
+The bench responded with 32 points in a 72-54 win against St. Francis Brooklyn on Friday at Williams Arena.

 "You look at the bench we only got three guys to sub in," Johnson said about Pharrel Payne, Taurus Samuels and Joshua Ola-Joseph.